 It really is the reason I make so many things at home from scratch, so not only can I make it to my own taste, but I am also not putting any nasties in there!

 Fish Stock Recipe

 Everyone has his or her own preferences in what goes into the stock besides the fish.
-I like fish stock to be light and subtle, with promises of the sea, with just a hint of aroma.
+I like fish and seafood stock to be light and subtle, with promises of the sea, with just a hint of aroma.
 To that end, we only go for lighter aromatics, no garlic and onion here.

 All you need to make fish stock:

 - some aromatics (we’re using carrots, celery and leeks)

 - a herb or two (I’m only using parsley)

 - black peppercorns

 To the above, I also add some dry white wine, a tomato and some salt.

 Where to get Fish Bones for Fish Stock?